man shaking hand (Blog H1 - How To Win Subcontractor Jobs)

 Written by

-blog - How To Win Subcontractor JobsImprove your next subcontractor bid and win more jobs.
+blog hero - How To Win Subcontractor JobsImprove your next subcontractor bid and win more jobs.
 Understanding why contractors win or lose and how a primary contractor makes a choice will get you working the jobs you want.Know Your Strengths

 • It's not all about being the cheapest.
 Bidding is competitive, and often the general contractor may not be able to distinguish the difference between different subcontractors other than price.